LastAncientOne/Covid-19_Vaccines_Investment/README.md

 #### MRNA - Moderna, Inc.
 #### PFE - Pfizer Inc.

-#### Use accountant statements and historical price in Excel, python, Power BI, and Tableau for Stocks Analysis
+#### Use income, balance, and cashflow statements and historical price in Excel, python, Power BI, and Tableau for Stocks Analysis

 # Prerequistes